-One of those things has been chemistry this semester.
-We have been introducing the concepts of atoms, molecules, and the Periodic Table of Elements (PTE).
-I wanted to find a fun way for them to really start to understand the break down of the PTE and each element.
-It always helps when they can get their hands into a concept in a way that will really stick with them.
-So, I had an idea of creating a giant Periodic Table of Elements board using egg cartons!
+It always helps when they can get their hands on a concept in a way that will really stick with them.
+So, I decided to let them create a giant Periodic Table of Elements board using egg cartons!

 - 45” x 35” Piece of Cardboard (you can use any appliance box and cut it to size)